-Please review these income calculation guidelines for homeownership units and income calculation guidelines for rental units, which apply to all AHP initiatives and must be used by members, sponsors, and project owners for the calculation of household income.
+Please review the income calculation guidelines for homeownership units and income calculation guidelines for rental units, which apply to all AHP initiatives and must be used by members, sponsors, and project owners for the calculation of household income.
+The income calculation guidelines and standards will be posted in early 2024.
 The same standards are used by our staff to review and approve household income for both rental and homeownership initiatives.

 A summary income calculation cover sheet must be used for each household when submitting income documents for review.
-Please contact Theo Noell to request an example of an income calculation cover sheet to ensure effective income calculation and record keeping.
+We accept all typical industry standard forms or similar documentation.

 AHP Implementation Plan

-Each year, FHLBank Boston, in consultation with our Advisory Council, develops an implementation plan for the AHP.
-The plan includes details about allowable uses and restrictions as well as project cost and feasibility guidelines.
-The entire plan is available here.
+Each year, FHLBank Boston, in consultation with our Advisory Council, develops an implementation plan for the AHP, which includes details about allowable uses and restrictions as well as project cost and feasibility guidelines.

 AHP Scoring Worksheet